TayRoy/tayroy.github.io/README.md

 ### Step 6: Customize

 There are plenty of available themes to choose from for Jekyll.
 Check More Resources below for a range of resume Jekyll themes.
+Maintain the readability of your resume when choosing a theme.
+It is important that your resume remains intriguing and distinguishable to your prospectiove employers.[^1]

 ## More Resources